 Construction of a regulation bench for benchrest shooting provides an additional scope for target shooting skill and is also available for those who find it difficult to get down into a prone firing position.
 We have one portable unit and one fixed at 900 yards.

 Second-hand target rifles can be purchased from as low as $200 and as high as over $2,000.
 Brand new purpose made target rifles are available from various suppliers including the State Association office.

-The Club season consists of 3 down-range-shoots.
+The Club season consists of a series of down-range-shoots.
 A down-range-shoot is a shoot at each range of 300, 400, 500, 600, 700, 800 and 900 yards.
 Each shoot consists of two rounds of 10 scoring shots starting with two sighting shots.
-If time permits during the season a separate 200 yard trophy is competed for.

 Members are allocated a handicap which is adjusted according to scores.

 At the end of the season trophies for each down-range winner are awarded and also trophies for the Club Champion for highest off-rifle aggregate and for the Club Handicap Champion.

 Competition generally takes place on Saturday mornings starting at 8:30am.
 During the hotter parts of the year we are bound by a hot weather policy.
 Timing can vary and is changed in consultation with all members.

 Drinks are generally available at the completion of the day’s competition to enjoy to compliment a social aspect to the club.